Camden Giving’s KX Fund

 Camden Giving created the KX Fund following a significant contribution from KCCLP, which is responsible for the development of the King's Cross Estate.
 The aim of Camden Giving's KX Fund is to ensure that those who live, work and play in the Borough of Camden benefit from changes to the local area.

-The KX Fund aims to increase:
+The KX Fund aims to improve:

 1. Social Cohesion